bokoboshahni/esi-sdk-ruby/README.md

 }
 ```

-See the [API documentation](https://rubydoc.info/gems/esi-sdk) for detailed information on each endpoint.
+See the documentation for [ESI::Client](https://bokoboshahni.github.io/esi-sdk-ruby/ESI/Client.html) for detailed information on each endpoint.

 ## Development